MSU Billings Catalog

 “Montana State University Billings is a community of scholars and members of such University communities have traditionally recognized their individual responsibilities in the development of a mature and sophisticated society.
 By enrolling in the University, the student neither loses the rights nor escapes the duties of a citizen.
 Each student should conduct his/her personal life in the context of mutual regard for the rights, property, and privileges of others.
 Therefore, it is expected that students will demonstrate respect for the law and for the necessity of orderly conduct in the affairs of the local and campus community.
 In certain circumstances where this preferred conduct fails, the University will rely upon the rules and procedures described in its Code of Student Conduct to hold students accountable for maintaining the responsibilities that follow.

-A brief summary of student notifications and policies are highlighted below.
-For a complete listing of all policy details, forms, and additional information, visit the website: www.msubillings.edu/VCSA/StudentHandbook.htm
+A summary of student services and policies are highlighted below.
+For a complete listing of services, policy details, forms, and additional information, visit the website: www.msubillings.edu/VCSA/StudentHandbook.htm

 Student Rights